$0 Oregon Foster Care Quick-Start Checklist

 • Which OAR 413-200 items apply to their specific property type

-• That well water testing is a rural-specific requirement that must be completed before inspection
+• That well water testing and approval are rural-specific requirements whose timing should be confirmed with the certifier before inspection

 • That wildfire evacuation plans must be written, specific to their location, and meet a content standard their certifier will evaluate